 Option 4: Homeschooling under the private school option

-Virginia law allows private school students to attend their school without physically being present at the school if the student’s attendance is for the same number of hours per day, for the same days per year, and during the same period of the year as public schools.
+Virginia law allows private school students to attend their school without physically being present at the school if the student’s attendance is for the same number of hours per day, for the same number of days per year, and during the same period of the year as public schools.
 If a private school student receives his instruction while he is at home, it will resemble homeschooling in many ways.

 Creating a private school involves a number of issues.
 We explain these issues here for HSLDA members who are thinking about establishing a private school where instruction takes place in the student’s home.